 - Spots on dishes and glassware

-Below, you’ll find three of the most common types of water softener systems.
+Below, you’ll find three of the most common types.
 If you’re part of the estimated 85% of American homes with hard water, one of these systems can alleviate the issue.

-A salt based water softener system is usually a dual-tank water softener.
+A salt based water softeners units are usually a dual-tank unit.
 Hard water enters the first tank which is full of tiny resin beads.
 These beads hold onto sodium and as the hard water flows through, the sodium is exchanged for the minerals.

-Once the resin beads are full of hard water minerals, a regeneration technique takes place in the second tank.
+Once the resin beads are full of hard minerals, a regeneration technique takes place in the second tank.
 Brine is pumped through the resin tank which flushes out the minerals.
 The minerals exit through a drain.
-The water softener is then ready to remove more minerals from hard water.
+The unit is then ready to remove more minerals from hard water.

 These machines need to be stocked with salt but most designs use less than 10 bags a year.

-Instead of removing the minerals from hard water, the potassium-chloride salt prevents minerals from being deposited as scale in pipes and on surfaces.
+Instead of removing the minerals, the potassium-chloride salt prevents minerals from being deposited as scale in pipes and on surfaces.